2019 Will Recession Hit? 12 Signs to Watch Out

 But before digging into more detail, first let’s understand what does recession mean?

-Recession: An economic recession occurs when there is a fall in economic activity over a given period of time, namely two consecutive quarters.
+Recession: An economic recession occurs when there is a fall in economic activity over a given period of time, mainly two consecutive quarters.
 Thus, when GDP falls for two consecutive quarters, it is considered as the first sign of recession.

 Economic Depression: If the recession is strong and long-lasting, it is known as an economic depression.